Le Sserafim: 2011–2021: Pre-debut activities

-2022–present: Fearless, Kim Ga-ram's departure, and Antifragile
+2022: Fearless, Kim Garam's departure, and Antifragile

-On March 14, Source Music announced that they would launch a new girl group, with Sakura and Kim Chae-won set to be the first members.
+On March 14, Source Music announced that they would launch a new girl group, with Miyawaki Sakura and Kim Chaewon set to be the first members.
 On March 21, Hybe confirmed the group would officially debut in May.
-The members were revealed in "The First Moment of Le Sserafim" teasers from April 4 to April 9 (in order: Sakura, Kim Ga-ram, Hong Eun-chae, Kim Chae-won, Kazuha, and Huh Yun-jin).
-On April 13, Source Music announced that Le Sserafim would release their debut extended play (EP) Fearless, on May 2.
+The members were revealed in "The First Moment of Le Sserafim" teasers from April 4 to April 9 (in order: Sakura, Kim Garam, Hong Eunchae, Kim Chaewon, Kazuha, and Huh Yunjin).
+On April 13, Source Music announced that Le Sserafim would release their debut extended play (EP), Fearless, on May 2.
 Pre-orders for the EP surpassed 270,000 copies in seven days and 380,000 copies in sixteen days.
+On May 10, eight days after their debut, the group earned their first music show win on SBS MTV's The Show.

-Prior to the group's debut, Kim Ga-ram became a subject of controversy.
+Prior to the group's debut, Kim Garam became a subject of controversy.
 She was accused of bullying other students at her middle school and engaging in underage smoking and drinking.
-Hybe Corporation denied the allegations, claiming that Kim was the victim, not the perpetrator, of bullying.
+Hybe Corporation denied the allegations, claiming that Kim was the victim, not the perpetrator of bullying.
 They expressed that they would take legal action against those who spread false rumors, and Kim was not removed from the debut lineup.

-On the day of its release, Fearless sold more than 175,000 copies.
-On May 10, eight days after their debut, the group earned their first music show win on SBS MTV's The Show.
-On May 20, Hybe Corporation and Source Music issued a joint statement regarding Kim Ga-ram's bullying allegations announcing that she would take a hiatus due to the pending investigations and that Le Sserafim would temporarily promote as a five-member group in the meantime.
-On July 20, Hybe Corporation and Source Music announced that Kim Ga-ram would depart from the group and that her contract had been terminated, with Le Sserafim continuing as a five-member group.
+On May 20, Hybe Corporation and Source Music issued a joint statement regarding Kim Garam's bullying allegations, announcing that she would take a hiatus due to the pending investigations and that Le Sserafim would temporarily promote as a five-member group.
+On July 20, the companies announced that Kim Garam would depart from the group and that her contract had been terminated, with Le Sserafim to continue as a five-member group.

 Le Sserafim released their second EP, Antifragile, on October 17.
-It marks their first release as five members following Kim Ga-ram's departure.
-The album reached number 14 on the Billboard 200, thus becoming the fastest K-pop female group to make a debut on the chart.
-On November 24, Hybe released a webtoon, titled Crimson Heart, inspired by the group's message to "advance without fear" through Webtoon.
+It marked their first release as five members, following Kim Garam's departure.
+The album reached number 14 on the Billboard 200, making Le Sserafim the fastest K-pop girl group to debut on the chart.
+On November 24, Hybe released a webtoon, titled Crimson Heart, based on the group's message to "advance without fear" through the platform Webtoon.

-On January 25, 2023, the group made their Japan debut, with the release of the Japanese version of "Fearless".